Human Rights and Democracy in the World (2013) - 1.12.2014

-The "Annual Report on Human Rights and Democracy in the World in 2013" outlines the work of the EU on human rights across the full range of its external relations and highlights its main achievements and challenges.
-It is part of the EU's efforts to advance internationally the values and principles upon which the Union is built.
+The "Annual Report on Human Rights and Democracy in the World in 2013" outlines the work of the EU on human rights across the full range of its external relations and draws attention to its main achievements and challenges.
+The FEMM draft opinion that was presented on 1 December, highlights women's rights issues in the EU external action.

 Equality between Women and Men 2010-2015 – 1.12.2014

 The study on the "Evaluation of the Strategy for Equality between Women and Men 2010-2015 as a contribution to achieve the goals of the Beijing Platform for Action" examines the coherence, the implementation and the effectiveness of previous and current strategies for gender equality in the EU and its Member States, in order to promote the achievement of the Beijing Platform's targets.
 It provides a contribution to the drafting and adoption of the post-2015 EU Strategy for Equality between Women and Men and of the related FEMM report currently being drafted (Maria Noichl Report).

 Situation of Women in the Gulf States - 1.12.2014

 The Study on the "Situation of Women in the Gulf States" examines women's rights and gender equality across the area of the Gulf and focuses on eight case studies (Bahrain, Iran, Iraq, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates).
 A series of recommendations are addressed to the EU institutions, suggesting how EU policies and instruments could be developed to support women’s rights and enhance gender equality in the Gulf States and in the Gulf Cooperation Council (GCC).

 LIBE/FEMM–EU Strategy against trafficking in human beings 2.12.2014